langtech/langtech.github.com/source/aikuma/introduction.html.md

 css: aikuma
 ---

-## Mobile · Crowdsourced · Distributed · Natural · Language Preservation

-A social media based network application for crowd sourced language preservation.
+## Crowdsourcing Oral Language Documentation using Mobile Devices

+Aikuma is a free Android App designed for recording and translating oral literature.
+Listen to stories, dialogues and songs, all sorted by language and location.
+Make your own recordings and instantly share them with other Aikuma users over the Web.

+A special feature of Aikuma is its translation mode.
+Hold the phone to your ear and listen, and _interrupt_ to give a commentary or translation.
+The phone records what you say and lines it up with the original.
+Now the meaning is also preserved.

+The resulting database of recordings aligned with translations will be an audio "Rosetta Stone".
+It will be housed in the [Language Commons](http://archive.org/details/LanguageCommons) a multimedia collection that is part of the Internet Archive, the most credible digital archive on the planet.
+In the future, it should be possible to use this data to decipher newly discovered recordings from long-forgotten languages.

+## Origin of the name "Aikuma"

-The word "Aikuma" means "meeting" in the language with which this project has first been tested: [Usarufa](http://en.wikipedia.org/wiki/Usarufa_language) \[[usa](http://www.ethnologue.com/show_language.asp?code=usa)\].
+Aikuma means "meeting" in the [Usarufa](http://www.ethnologue.com/language/usa) language of New Guinea, where this technology was first tested.

-## Introduction

-Most of the world's languages are in danger of disappearing.
-As people shift to using major world languages, the words and stories of ancestral languages are being lost.
-Linguists are working hard to document and describe the world's languages, but there aren't enough linguists to do the work.
-The only way it will happen is if the speakers of the languages get involved.

-Fortunately, digital recording technology is cheap, and people can be trained to record their languages.
-But in addition to the primary recordings we need some annotations: _metadata_ for identifying the language and documenting permissions, _respeaking_ to provide a clean audio source that is easier for a linguist transcribe phonetically, and _oral translation_ so we know the meaning of the text even once no speakers remain.

 ### Links

-* [Open Source](./open_source.html): The source code to Aikuma is fully open sourced under an open license.
+* [Open Source](./open_source.html): The source code to Aikuma is available from GitHub under the MIT License.
-* [Pilot Project](./pilot_project): We have tested the first prototype in the field in Papua New Guinea.
+* [Pilot Project](./pilot_project): Notes from our first field test in Papua New Guinea.
-* [Aikuma v2](./design.html): We are currently working on a new design based on insights from the pilot project.
+* [Aikuma v2](./design.html): Design ideas for version 2.